Sector-F-Labs/reservoir/book/src/introduction.md

 # Introduction

-Reservoir is a stateful proxy server for OpenAI-compatible Chat Completions APIs.
+Reservoir is first and foremost a memory system for interactions with large language models, designed to build a Retrieval-Augmented Generation (RAG) database of useful context from language model interactions over time.
 It maintains conversation history in a Neo4j graph database and automatically injects relevant context into requests based on semantic similarity and recency.
+Reservoir can also act as an optional stateful proxy server for OpenAI-compatible Chat Completions APIs.

 ![Reservoir](logo_256.png)

 ## Problem Statement

-OpenAI-compatible Chat Completions APIs are stateless.
+By default , Language Model interactions are stateless.
 Each request must include the complete conversation history for the model to maintain context.
 This creates several technical challenges:

 1. **Manual conversation state management**: Applications must implement their own conversation storage and retrieval systems
 2. **Token limit constraints**: As conversations grow, they exceed model token limits